How Serious You Are Working From Home

 The good news is that this tactic makes the scammers incredibly transparent and easy to avoid.
 By asking for your money, they are “proving” that they do not have anything to offer you, because legitimate companies will not charge you any money to work for them.

-2) Apply for jobs you are truly qualified for.
+Apply for jobs you are truly qualified for.
 While it may be tempting to apply for any home-based job you come across, your application will carry more weight if you focus on jobs that complement your experience and qualifications.
 Avoid applying for jobs that you are grossly overqualified or under-qualified for, or jobs that have nothing to do with the experience you have.
 If an advertisement specifies that no experience is necessary, you can certainly apply, but be sure to mention in your cover letter why you feel you would be the best one for the job.
 Highlight any experience you do have that would help you to excel in this job.

 First-person shooters

-3) Portray yourself as a true professional in every way.
+Portray yourself as a true professional in every way.
 From the moment you begin composing your application, it is imperative to demonstrate why you would be an asset to the company.
 Give special attention to your application and review it several times to be sure there are no errors.
-Learn as much as you can about the proper way to apply for jobs, interview strategies, and professional etiquette.
-It may seem like a lot of effort, but it is time well-spent!
-The attention you put into the process will reveal a lot about you, and make you stand out from the other applicants who may be more careless.
+This includes checking for typos, grammatical errors, and correct formatting.
+A clean, error-free application suggests a meticulous and dependable candidate.

 See how easy that is?
 Okay, maybe it’s not as easy as shelling out $19.95, but this way you’ll actually EARN money, instead of losing it!
 It may take time and determination to get a legitimate work at home job, but if you do all you can to prepare yourself and approach it in the right way, you will be successful.
 And the next time someone asks you if you’re serious about working at home, you can honestly answer yes — and you won’t have to touch your wallet to prove it.